Which Factors are associated with Open Access Publishing? A Springer Nature Case Study: Results

 \subsection{Countries' income level of corresponding authors and their citation impact}

-Figure \ref{fig_citation} shows the ratio of highly cited articles for the investigating articles with different publishing models across country groups.
-Generally, we observe a higher percentage of highly cited papers for corresponding authors from countries with higher income level.
+Figure \ref{fig_citation} shows the ratio of highly cited articles for the investigated articles with different publishing models across country groups.
+Generally, we observe a higher percentage of highly cited papers for corresponding authors from countries with higher income levels.

 The ratio of highly cited articles among all countries for gold and hybrid OA models is higher than in other models.
 Also, this ratio is higher for gold OA articles and indicates the better citation impact of articles published in gold OA journals.
 The only exception is for countries with low-income levels, with more highly cited papers in the hybrid OA model.
-Compared to CA journals, journals in hybrid CA have more quality articles except for countries with the high-income level.
+Compared to CA journals, journals in hybrid CA have more highly cited articles except for countries with a high-income level.